dirkmueller/presentation-nashville-logclassify/presentation.md

 - Multiple Text Extraction Models
 - Assumes text, line based log-like input

+<!-- .slide: data-state="normal" -->
+## scikit-learn
+<p style="text-align: center">
+<img data-src="images/ml_map.png" height="450" class="plain"/>
+</p>

 Note:
-- scikit-learn is a framework for using Machine Learning with Python
+- scikit-learn is a mature, proven framework for Machine Learning using Python
 - Provides a set of algorithms for efficient data analysis
 - For Text based learning, it provides various like for example the Bag-of-Words approach or the HashingVectorizer
 - Provides TfidfVectorizer and HashingVectorizer based k-NNeighbor model
 - in our experience the HashingVectorizer works best for logfiles

-<!-- .slide: data-state="normal" -->
-## scikit-learn
-<p style="text-align: center">
-<img data-src="images/ml_map.png" height="450" class="plain"/>
-</p>

 <!-- .slide: data-state="normal" -->